kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 # Concurrency in Kotlin

 OK.
 With all that out of the way, let's get into the code!
-Concurrency is enabled in Kotlin via the use of traditional threads and virtual threads, known as `coroutines`.
+Concurrency is enabled in Kotlin via the use of traditional threads and virtual threads, known as [coroutines](https://kotlinlang.org/docs/coroutines-overview.html).

 Coroutines can be created and managed via the Kotlin standard library, but most projects use the official [kotlinx-coroutines](https://github.com/Kotlin/kotlinx.coroutines) library for it's intuitive coroutine builders, so these examples will be using that library.